CLyseT/python-challenge/README.md

 Codes can be found in the Relative Assignment Folder(s).

-Results can be found in the Analysis Folder.
+Results of analysis can be found in the Analysis Folder.